 The merchant put his rope through the Bodhisatta’s nose to take him to the river, but he wouldn’t budge.
 The merchant got the message and promised to pay two coins per cart that he pulled across, and so off they went.
 The Bodhisatta was so strong he got all five hundred carts across the river.
 The task completed, the merchant tied a sack of five hundred coins around the Bodhisatta’s neck and prepared to set off.
 But the Bodhisatta stood blocking the road and the entire caravan team could not move him out of the way.
 So the merchant gave the additional five hundred coins he had promised and the Bodhisatta walked home where his owner, having been told by the herdsmen what the Bodhisatta had done, fed him, bathed him, and rubbed him with oil.

 In the Lifetime of the Buddha

-When the Buddha heard some of his disciples discussing how the Buddha had performed miracles while other teachers promised miracles but could not actually do them, he told them this story so they knew that in the past, just as today, he was without peer.
+When the Buddha heard some of his disciples discussing how he had performed miracles, while other teachers promised miracles but could not actually do them, he told them this story so they knew that in the past, just as today, he was without peer.

 The ox’s elderly owner was an earlier birth of Uppalavanna, one of the Buddha’s top female disciples.